0xcad/free_to_play/notes.md

 * new font
 * active page icon is animated :))

-TODO:
-* clicking anywhere should make little sparkles appear
-* animate page switching
-* add chat novelty purchases.
-    * ability to send reaction images.
-    * mark the user text as gold, give them a special icon in chat. put laurels around their name
-    * ability to change your name color, or select a custom icon. you can do this in the account page.

 # 2025-08-08

 turns out all those stripe CSP issues were because of privacy badger, and also tamper monkey for some reason? should be fixed.